Fuji-Hakone Guest House - Ryokan Guide & Tattoo Policy

 Tattoo Rules & Guidelines

-Fully Tattoo Friendly: Fuji-Hakone Guest House welcomes tattooed guests in all bathing areas without restriction, including the communal indoor baths and the outdoor rotenburo.
-No covering is required.
-Indoor baths are included in the room rate with 24-hour access, while the private outdoor rotenburo can be reserved for an additional fee.
-This is a well-established policy confirmed by numerous guest reviews.
+Fully Tattoo Friendly: Fuji-Hakone Guest House welcomes tattooed guests in every bath, with no covering required.
+Every bath here is private (kashikiri), so there are no communal baths to navigate.
+You book a slot on the hallway whiteboard: the indoor private baths are included in the room rate, while the outdoor private rotenburo can be reserved for a small additional fee.
+It's a well-established policy, confirmed by dozens of recent guest reviews.

 Why Bathe Here?
 Benefits and History